5 Common Reasons For House Fires In Singapore

-Unattended cooking is among the top three causes of residential fires in Singapore, with 354 cases in 2019.
+According to the Singapore Civil Defence Force, fires resulting from the overheating of food contents, as a result of unattended cooking, formed the largest component of fires in residential buildings in 2021.
 Even if you’re using an induction stove, the risk of a fire is still there.
 Oil can overheat in a pan until it gets hot enough to self-ignite.

 Stay safe in the kitchen by always keeping an eye on your cooking, and never leaving it unattended.
 Switch off the stove if you really must step away.
 Keep all cooking surfaces cleaned of grease, so that a fire doesn’t spread if it ignites.

 Gas stove owners should be especially careful.
 Make sure combustibles like paper or fabric pot holders are kept far from the flame source.
-You also need to watch out for gas leaks, and report it ASAP by calling 1800-752-1800.
+You also need to watch out for gas leaks, and report it as soon as possible by calling 1800-752-1800.
 The most telltale signs are a hissing sound, and a strong distinctive odour that smells like rotten eggs.

 Rubbish chute fires

-Be mindful about what you throw into your rubbish chute.
-Rubbish chute fires make up nearly half of all residential fires in Singapore, with the SCDF responding to over 1,000 rubbish chute fires annually.
+Be mindful about what you throw into your rubbish chute, as it can result in rubbish chute fires.
 These can easily be prevented by not throwing lighted cigarette butts or joss sticks, as well as disposing of flammable materials like paint or kerosene elsewhere.

-The good news is that rubbish chute fires have no risk of spreading into homes, and can actually be put out by pouring water or dropping plastic bags filled with water down your chute.
+The good news is that rubbish chute fires can actually be put out easily by pouring water or dropping plastic bags filled with water down your chute.
 However, smoke from rubbish chute fires can drift into homes, causing a foul odour that can prevent you from cooking or make your home unlivable until it clears.

 So even though rubbish chute fires won’t reduce your home into ashes, it’s just as important to do your part to prevent them.